muhdnabil/Portfolio/wp-content/plugins/elementskit-lite/readme.txt

 == Frequently Asked Questions ==

 = How do the ElementsKit Elementor addons reduce the extra loading time of your WordPress website? = This well-coded addons caches API-related widget data to avoid calling directly to the API each time.
-Also, there is an option to deactivate unused widgets and modules.
+Also, you can deactivate unused widgets and modules.

 = Does ElementsKit cause conflicts with other plugins or themes? = No, you can work seamlessly with this Elementor addons.